MoonlightCapital/MoonlightBot-docs/README.md

 <figure><img src=".gitbook/assets/EvasionBanLog.png" alt="A screenshot showing a log message recording a user getting banned for trying to evade a mute" style="max-height: 400px; width: auto; border-radius: 10px;"><figcaption><p>A mute evasion ban being logged looks like this</p></figcaption></figure>

 {% hint style="info" %}
 Evasion Bans can be set up with [MoonlightBot Premium](support/premium.md).
-If you think this feature can help you, [vote for MoonlightBot](support/upvote-moonlightbot.md) to earn an infinitely extendable subscriptions or [support us in other ways](support/premium.md).
+If you think this feature can help you, [vote for MoonlightBot](support/upvote-moonlightbot.md) to earn an infinitely extendable subscription or [support us in other ways](support/premium.md).
 {% endhint %}

 ## Support the Development of MoonlightBot